Jimmy Bondoc: 2025 Senate bid

 On October 6, 2024, Bondoc filed his candidacy for the 2025 Philippine Senate elections under the Duterte-led Partido Demokratiko Pilipino (PDP).

 Bondoc lost the election placing 17th in the official results, gaining 10,615,538 votes and 18.51% of the vote.

 Personal life

 From 2002 to 2005, Bondoc had a relationship with singer Nina.
 He also faced disputes with Nyoy Volante.
 Bondoc married his fellow lawyer, Isabel Torrijos, on February 2, 2025 at the Manila Cathedral.

-In 2017, Bondoc started studying law at San Beda University.
-In 2019, he transferred to the University of the East.
-He then passed the 2023 Philippine Bar Examinations.